den-materials/joins-and-more/README.md

 In order to get information from multiple tables (relations), we need to use a JOIN query.

 First, let us set up our tables.
-Open up `psql` and run the following:
+We will open up `psql` and run the following:

 ```
 CREATE DATABASE advanced_sql;